MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-overview.md

 ---
 # required metadata

-title: Overview of SQL Server on Linux | SQL Server vNext CTP1
+title: Overview of SQL Server on Linux - SQL Server vNext CTP1 | Microsoft Docs
 description: This topic describes how SQL Server runs on Linux and provides information on how to learn more.
 author: rothja
 ms.author: jroth